rolandasj/wc3-stuff/01-Recipes/01-Misc.md

 Alyosha Popovich's Cudgel = Bandit Pendant + Bandit Soul + Bandit Armlet

-Secret = Source of Life + Source of Magic + Source of Power In the Flooded Valley below the monster near the fountain
+Secret = Source of Life + Source of Magic + Source of Power In the West Lake, go south to another area with mobs level 55 or so, there should be some light thing or fountain

 Victor's Weapon = Rank II Defender's Armor + Defender's Ring + Ancient Cork Mask + Recipe for Victor's Weapon
 Shield of the Celestial Protector = Lantern of Light + Shield of the Righteous + Steel Shield + Recipe for Shield of the Celestial Protector